bssrdev/wilderhood/_wildart/2015-11-02-White-cheeked-barbett.markdown

 </p>

 <p>
 Any guesses?
 Yes, they are frugivorous meaning they mainly fed on fruits.
 Well, White cheeked barbet (<em>Megalaima viridis</em>) is our bird of this week.
 They occasionally feed on the insects from the vegetable farms as well.
-There are couple big Gulmohur trees close to this plantation where they have dug-up their nests.
+There are couple of big Gulmohur trees close to this plantation where they have dug-up their nests.
 Farmers at this guava plantation let these barbets feed on the ripe fruits, since they don’t sell the ripe ones and off-course these barbets also feed on the insects at the neighboring farm.
 It’s a great way to co-exist, isn’t it?
 These birds also act as great seed dispersers for the farmers.
 </p>

 <p>